 environment for students, faculty and staff.
 In June 2020, Dr. Feldstein announced

-the formation of the President’s Commission on Racial Justice: Transforming Campus Culture, a cross-campus coalition created to advance PCOM’s commitment to justice, equity,
+the formation of the President's Council on Equity, Inclusion and Justice, a cross-campus coalition created to advance PCOM's commitment to justice, equity,

 diversity and inclusion.
 The College also recently launched the 2025 Diversity, Equity and Inclusion Strategic Plan to embed diversity, equity and inclusion in its curriculum, policies, processes and